Maikunkele: History

 Bosso Local Government Area, where Maikunkele is a prominent town, was established in 1991 by former Nigerian President Ibrahim Badamasi Babangida.
 It was carved out of the former Chanchaga Local Government.
 The Minna Airport, located in Maikunkele, was commissioned in 1990.
 Maikunkele retains a traditional leadership structure, with its District and Village Heads recognizing the authority of the Emir of Minna.

 Geography and climate

 Maikunkele is located within Bosso Local Government Area, whose administrative headquarters are in the town itself.
-The LGA spans an area of approximately 1,592 square kilometers.
+The LGA spans an area of approximately 1,592 square kilometres.

 The town experiences a tropical savanna climate (Köppen: Aw), characterized by distinct wet and dry seasons.
 The area receives about 1,400 mm of rainfall annually, with the rainy season lasting roughly 180 days.
 Average temperatures hover around 32 °C, with the coolest months being December and January.
 The region’s dominant soil type is ferruginous tropical soil, derived from acidic igneous and metamorphic rocks.